rapid7/insightconnect-workflows/workflows/Create_BMC_Incident_for_Top_Remediations_from_InsightVM/help.md

 * Configure the connections for both InsightVM and BMC remedy ITSM
 * The Timers trigger step is set to run this workflow once a week on Sunday at 10AM.
 Change this to your desired time interval
 * The InsightVM top remediations action is set to pull the top 10 remediations.
 This can be changed to as larger number if desired
-* The BMC remedy ITSM action requires inputs that are unique to your organisation
-* Review and update the BMC remedy ITSM action inputs other than `Other Inputs` as needed
+* Configure BMC Remedy ITSM plugin action inputs as needed per your organization
 * Activate your workflow.